[Our potluck salad feast!]

 Since the habitual party takes place in December, the menu is fairly standard with stews, soups, and lots of holiday-themed baked goods.
 Switching to May altered the menu as well; I thought we should aim for something fresher and lighter (hmm, sounds like the HH’s description of me every time I lose a few pounds). 😉

 Suitably inspired, I invited my friends to a pot luck Salad Soirée.
-Everyone was asked to bring a salad of one sort or another: it could be raw, with fresh greens or other veggies; legume-based, like the Warm Butternut-Chickpea Salad (which is still on regular rotation in the DDD household); grain-based, like my favorite Buckwheat-Quinoa Salad; or any combination of the aforementioned.
+Everyone was asked to bring a salad of one sort or another: it could be raw, with fresh greens or other veggies; legume-based, like the Warm Butternut-Chickpea Salad (which is still on regular rotation in the RH household); grain-based, like my favorite Buckwheat-Quinoa Salad; or any combination of the aforementioned.

-Our Party Table:
+Our Party Table

 Here’s what we ended up with on our party table: